MicrosoftDocs/power-automate-docs/articles/create-business-process-flow.md

          You cannot change the category after you create the process.

-    - In the **Entity** list, select the entity you want to base the process on.
+    - In the **Entity** list, select the entity on which you want to base the process.

          The entity you select affects the fields available for steps that can be added to the first stage of the process flow.
 If you don’t find the entity you want, make sure the entity has the Business process flows (fields will be created) option set in the entity definition.
 You cannot change this after you save the process.
 1. Select **OK**.

-     The new process is created, and the business process flow designer opens with a single stage already created for you.
+     The new process is created, and the business process flow designer opens with a single stage created for you.
      ![Business process flow window showing main elements](media/business-process-flow-window-showing-main-elements.png "Business process flow window showing main elements")
 1. **Add stages.** If your users will progress from one business stage to another in the  process: